junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 5.2

 > Sammy is fifteen today.
 He'll start high school this fall.
 Next spring he'll have a driver's license.
 Can't wait to have the boys fighting over the Impala.
 It's a little easier with Sammy lately.
 He seems more committed.
-Maybe that's because he's able to have more contorl over being in school, having a friend here and there.
+Maybe that's because he's able to have more control over being in school, having a friend here and there.
 I try not to tell him what I really think, which is that he's shirking sometimes.
 Winchesters don't quit.
 I don't think he's quitting, but he gets stubborn, and then he won't listen to anything I say. <u>He and Dean don't get along as well as they used to.</u> Could be Sammy's getting tired of being the little brother, and always having Dean take the lead.
 >
 > Could be it's time for Sammy to go out on his first solo.
 I should look around for something simple, <u>like I did for Dean</u>.
 Don't know why I'm so worried, really.
-Sammy's never hestitated when push came to shove.
+Sammy's never hesitated when push came to shove.

 Is Dean calling Sam Sammy because John calls him that or the other way round?
 Been waiting for John to stop calling him Sammy but Sam, but at least up until fifteen it's still "Sammy".